GOP Sen. McConnell's health episodes show no evidence of strokes or seizures, Capitol physician says

-WASHINGTON (AP) — Senate Republican Leader Mitch McConnell's health episodes show "no evidence" of being strokes or seizures, the Capitol physician said in a letter released Tuesday after a medical evaluation and consultation with neurologists.
+WASHINGTON (AP) — Senate Republican Leader Mitch McConnell's health episodes show "no evidence" of being a stroke or seizure disorder, the Capitol physician said in a letter on Tuesday, offering little further explanation for the apparent freeze-ups that have drawn concerns about the 81-year-old's situation.

-McConnell's office released the letter from attending physician Brian P. Moanhan as the Senate returns from an extended summer break and question mount over the long-serving Republican leader's health.
-The 81-year-old froze up last week during a press conference in Kentucky, unable to respond to a question — the second such episode in a month.
+McConnell's office released the letter from attending physician Brian P. Monahan as the Senate returns from an extended summer break and questions mount over the long-serving Republican leader's health.
+The GOP leader froze up last week during a press conference in Kentucky, unable to respond to a question, the second such episode in a month.

-“There is no evidence that you have a seizure disorder or that you experienced a stroke, TIA or movement disorder such as Parkinson’s disease,” the attending Capitol physician Brian P. Monohan wrote.
+“There is no evidence that you have a seizure disorder or that you experienced a stroke, TIA or movement disorder such as Parkinson’s disease,” Monahan wrote, using the acronym for a transient ischemic attack, a brief stroke.

 The doctor said the assessments entailed several medical evaluations including a brain MRI imaging and “consultations with several neurologists for a comprehensive neurology assessment.”
-It comes the aftermath of McConnell’s health episodes after sufferinga concussion in a fall earlier this year.
+The evaluations come after McConnell fell and suffered a concussion earlier this year.

-“There are no changes recommended in treatment protocols as you continue recovery from your March 2023 fall.”
+“There are no changes recommended in treatment protocols as you continue recovery from your March 2023 fall,” the doctor said.

 After last week's freeze-up, the attending physician to Congress cleared McConnell to continue with his planned schedule.
 McConnell arrived Tuesday at the Capitol office.

 But the episodes have fueled quiet concern among Republican senators and intense speculation in Washington about McConnell's ability to remain as leader.
-The long-serving senator fell and hit his head at a political dinner earlier this year, suffering a concussion.
+The long-serving senator fell and hit his head at a political dinner this year, suffering the concussion.

 It all comes amid a swirl of health concerns in Washington, particularly as COVID-19 cases show signs of rising heading into fall.
-President Joe Biden tested negative for the coronavirus after First Lady Jill Biden tested positive for COVID-19 over the weekend.
+First lady Jill Biden tested positive for COVID-19 over the weekend, but President Joe Biden tested negative.

 Nevertheless, many Republican allies have flocked to McConnell’s side, ensuring the famously guarded leader a well of support.
 Rivals have muted any calls for a direct challenge to McConnell’s leadership.

-Note: This story has been corrected to show the spelling of the doctor’s surname is Monahan, not Moanhan or Monohan.